redfieldchristabel/laravel-dockerize/README.md

 ```

 #### Production Docker Compose (with Kong API Gateway)

-This setup places your app behind a Kong API Gateway for routing, authentication, and rate-limiting, with Nginx as the backend.
-Each process runs in a dedicated container with logs to stdout.
+Uses Kong for routing, authentication, and rate-limiting, with Nginx as the backend.
 ```yaml
 version: '3.8'